Katsudon27/katsudon27-intern-repo/4 - Clean Code/clean_code.md

   - Each function now has a single responsibility.
   - Code is easier to read and understand.
   - Bugs are easier to trace, since logic is separated.
+  - The structure is more modular, making future changes easier.

 ---